-SUBJECT: ANNUAL AVIATION MECHANIC SAFETY AWARDS PROGRAM
+SUBJECT: 1971 ANNUAL AVIATION MECHANIC SAFETY AWARDS PROGRAM

 1. PURPOSE.
 This advisory circular provides the details of the Annual Aviation Mechanic Safety Awards Program.
-This program is a joint effort of the Federal Aviation Administration, the Flight Safety Foundation, and the aviation community.
+This program is a joint effort of the Federal Aviation Administration, The Flight Safety Foundation, and the aviation community.
 2. CANCELLATION.
-Advisory Circular 60-2D is canceled.
+Advisory Circular 60-2G is canceled.
 3. BACKGROUND.
-The agency established an Aviation Mechanic Safety Awards Program in 1963 and major segments of the aviation industry have given their cooperative support.
+The Federal Aviation Agency established an Aviation Mechanic Safety Awards Program in 1963 and major segments of the aviation industry have given their cooperative support.
 The program is now established as an annual event.
 4. OBJECTIVE OF AWARDS.
-The Annual Aviation Mechanic Safety Awards give recognition TO THE AVIATION MECHANICS MAKING THE OUTSTANDING CONTRIBUTIONS TO AIR SAFETY BY MAINTENANCE PRACTICES.
+The Annual Aviation Mechanic Safety Awards give recognition to THE AVIATION MECHANICS MAKING THE OUTSTANDING CONTRIBUTIONS TO AIR SAFETY BY MAINTENANCE PRACTICES.
 The national effort enables the public to recognize the importance of the mechanic in aviation safety.
 It also serves to focus the aviation mechanic's attention on the vital safety role he plays in the practice of aviation maintenance.
 5. NUMBER OF AWARDS. - a.
 State Awards.
 Fifty awards are made on a state level, one in each state for the general aviation winner.
 If a winner is located in Puerto Rico or the Virgin Islands, additional awards are made.
 State general aviation mechanic winners become competitively eligible for FAA regional general aviation awards.
-Air carrier mechanic awards are made on a regional basis only, due to the geographic locations of air carrier headquarters.
+Air carrier mechanic awards are made on a regional basis only, due to the geographic locations of civil air carrier main bases.